CageNic/perl_explained/database/1_simple_select_statement.md

 ### SQLite SELECT examples
 Let’s take a look at the tracks table in the sample database\
-The tracks table contains columns and rows.
-It looks like a spreadsheet\
+The tracks table contains columns and rows\
+It looks like a spreadsheet

 <!-- <img align="right" width="200" height="200" src="/tracks_table.png"> --->